MalteToetzke/Monitoring-Global-Development-Aid-With-Machine-Learning/README.md

 This repository contains the underlying code for the paper "Monitoring Global Development Aid with Machine Learning" by Toetzke, M.; N. Banholzer; and S. Feuerriegel.

-# Categorization of Development Aid Projects from the Creditor Reporting System Database (CRS) of the Organization of Cooperation and Development (OECD)
+# Categorization of Development Aid Activities via textual descriptions using document embedding and clustering
-Embedding of textual project descriptions from the CRS database.

 Includes preprocessing of texts, training of Paragraph Vector model and clustering of resulting document vectors.

 # Requirements #